Conversational AI increases political knowledge as effectively as self-directed internet search: RCT (Study 2 and 3) Topics and Issue Statements

-\item Criminal justice (TRUE): \begin{itemize} \item England and Wales have the highest per capital imprisonment rate in Europe \item The government estimates the current reoffending costs the UK more than 18 billion pounds per year \item 16\% of all prisoners don’t know when they will be released \item Government inspectors found that only a single prison in the UK successfully gave prisoners a purposeful activity whilst in jail \item Nearly 1000 knife offences take place every week in the UK \item Approximately 10\% of the prison population are foreign nationals \item Surveys have found that the average Briton breaks the law several times a week \item It costs roughly the same to imprison an offender in a UK prison as to send a pupil to Eton College \end{itemize}
+\item Criminal justice (TRUE): \begin{itemize} \item England and Wales have the highest per capita imprisonment rate in Europe (Prison Reform Trust, \textit{Bromley Briefings} (data: World Prison Brief); left-leaning NGO; \url{https://prisonreformtrust.org.uk/england-and-wales-send-more-people-to-prison-each-year-than-anywhere-else-in-western-europe/}) \item The government estimates the current reoffending costs the UK more than 18 billion pounds per year (Ministry of Justice, \textit{Economic and Social Costs of Reoffending} 2019; non-partisan official; \url{https://www.gov.uk/government/publications/economic-and-social-costs-of-reoffending}) \item 16\% of all prisoners don't know when they will be released (Prison Reform Trust, \textit{Bromley Briefings} prison factfile; left-leaning NGO; \url{https://prisonreformtrust.org.uk/wp-content/uploads/2025/02/Winter-2025-factfile.pdf}) \item Government inspectors found that only a single prison in the UK successfully gave prisoners a purposeful activity whilst in jail (HM Inspectorate of Prisons, 2022--23; non-partisan official; \url{https://committees.parliament.uk/writtenevidence/125825/pdf/}) \item Nearly 1000 knife offences take place every week in the UK (Office for National Statistics crime data, via House of Commons Library; non-partisan official; \url{https://commonslibrary.parliament.uk/research-briefings/sn04304/}) \item Approximately 10\% of the prison population are foreign nationals (Ministry of Justice / House of Commons Library; non-partisan official; \url{https://commonslibrary.parliament.uk/research-briefings/sn04334/}) \item Surveys have found that the average Briton breaks the law several times a week (commercial public-opinion survey, via media coverage; commercial / non-academic; \url{https://www.marieclaire.co.uk/life/common-crimes-uk-525643}) \item It costs roughly the same to imprison an offender in a UK prison as to send a pupil to Eton College (Full Fact, 2018; non-partisan fact-checker; \url{https://fullfact.org/crime/prison-or-eton-which-costs-more/}) \end{itemize}

 \item Criminal justice (FALSE): \begin{itemize} \item Violent crime has increased by more than 50\% since 2010 \item Offenders who are given community orders or suspended sentences are much more likely to reoffend than those who are given equivalent prison sentences \item A majority of Muslims in prison have been accused of terror-related offences \item Recent drops in crime are mainly attributable to the fact that so many criminals are behind bars \item The suicide rate in prisons is 100 times greater than the national average \item Nearly half of the prison population has a learning disability \item The prison population has tripled in the last 10 years and now exceeds 100,000 \item More than a quarter of all under-18s have been convicted of a criminal offence \end{itemize}